Top 3PL Companies

 Small businesses that ship heavy packages.
 Due to the care and costs involved with managing heavier products, Red Stag is good for businesses selling products that are outside of a small or lightweight scope.

 FedEx’s warehouse network is the most diverse in the US.
-With a large array of warehouses spread throughout the country, FedEx uses both their warehouses and carrier sorting facilities to their advantage.
+With a large array of warehouses spread throughout the country, FedEx uses both their warehouses and courier sorting facilities to their advantage.

 FedEx’s software is fairly easy to use and is more of a large enterprise platform.